-Gaining access to high quality randomness on-chain requires a solution like Chainlink's VRF, but it also requires you to understand some of the ways that randonmess generation can be manipulated by miners/validators.
+Gaining access to high quality randomness on-chain requires a solution like Chainlink’s VRF, but it also requires you to understand some of the ways that miners or validators can potentially manipulate randomness generation.
 Here are some of the top security considerations you should review in your project.

 requestIdto match randomness requests with their fulfillment in order

 - Choose a safe block confirmation time, which will vary between blockchains

 - Do not re-request randomness

 - Don’t accept bids/bets/inputs after you have made a randomness request